libseccomp-rs/libseccomp-rs/README.md

     // Adds an architecture to the filter. filter.add_arch(ScmpArch::X8664)?;

-    // Returns the number of a syscall by name for a given architectures's ABI.
+    // Returns the number of a syscall by name. let syscall = ScmpSyscall::from_name("dup3")?;
-    // If arch argument is None, the function returns the number of a syscall
-    // on the kernel's native architecture.
-    let syscall = get_syscall_from_name("dup3", None)?;

     // Adds a single rule for an unconditional action on the syscall. filter.add_rule(ScmpAction::Errno(10), syscall)?;